lafranceinsoumise/nuntius/README.md

 ## Tracking

-Opening and clicks are tracked by adding a white pixel and replacing links in emails.
+Opening and clicks are tracked by adding a white pixel and replacing links in emails, and by using a proxy URL on push notification clicks.

 Nuntius also adds [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to every URL with the following values:
 * `utm_source`: *"nuntius"*